AsfaaKhan/30-days-challanges-of-AIDD-/task-6/README.md

 🎯 Task Objective
-Students will connect GitHub MCP Server with the Google Gemini CLI using the Hosted (Remote) MCP Server.
+Connect GitHub MCP Server with the Google Gemini CLI using the Hosted (Remote) MCP Server.

 This method does not require Docker or MCP installation - it's the simplest method.
 After completing this task, AI will be able to read repositories and interact with GitHub.

-📌 Steps to Complete Task 6 (Easy Method)

 🔹 Step 1 - Create Your GitHub Personal Access Token (PAT)